-Recruitment growth: a #TAinnovators chat recap4 min read
+Recruitment growth: keeping a growth mindset in HR4 min read

 You get ahead when you have a growth mindset; in life and recruitment.
 Fortunately, recruitment growth is much easier to lock down and optimize to get the best results possible (just look at all the ideas in last week’s chat!).
 You can use data and analytics to track gaps in your recruitment that need to be filled.
 Taking control of your recruitment growth is crucial to building the most effective team!
 There are numerous benefits to doing so.